-Text-first design refers to the practice of designing information so that it is usable/actionable in its most basic plaintext form.
-It is also a form of progressive enhancement, where the most basic form is text, adding increasing amounts of non-text content such as hyperlinks or images.
+Text-first design refers to the practice of designing information and UIs so they are readable/usable/actionable at least as basic plain text.
+It is also a form of progressive enhancement for content and interaction, first created as plain text, adding increasing amounts of non-text content such as hyperlinks or images, then layout and other styling.

 Pre-web examples of plain text publishing are a useful source of empirical examples of explicit formatting using only plain text.